 Subquery in WHERE Clause

-A common use of subqueries is inside the WHERE clause.
+One of the most common uses of subqueries is inside the WHERE clause.

 This allows you to filter results based on the output of another query.